');

 About Proctor, VT

-Proctor is a small community in Vermont with a population of 1,568 residents.
-The median household income is $65,375 per year, which is near the national average.
-The median age in Proctor is 46.6 years.
+Proctor is a small town located in Vermont with a population of 1,568 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,375 per year, which is 13% below the national median of $75,149.
+The median age of 46.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Proctor Ranks in Vermont